Honda Dio: STD

 The Standard (STD) is a base model of the Dio.
 It features an analogue instrument panel with a speedometer.
 It features a halogen headlights, making a much look appearance.
 An LED (light-emitting diode) option is now standard in 2017 for the BS-IV Dio.

 DLX

 The Deluxe (DX or DLX) is a premium, top-of-the-line model of the Dio.
 It features a first-segment fully digital instrument panel, as well as projector headlights, and an optional power seats.

 Repsol Edition

-The Repsol Edition is a special-themed, variant of the BS-VI Dio Deluxe, commemorating Repsol Honda's 800 victories of MotoGP.
-Unique features include a tri-color theme (consist of Red, White, and Orange), as well as a Repsol Honda specific alloy rims which replaced the steel rims found in both existing models.
+The Repsol Edition is a special edition model released exclusively to the Indian market and is based on the Dio Deluxe trim level.
+It also is a nod to Repsol Honda's 800 victories of MotoGP, most notably reigning six-time champion Marc Márquez.
+Changes included in a tri-color paint scheme (a combination of red, white, and orange), the Repsol logo is displayed in, and for the first time, an alloy rims which replaced the steel rims found in both existing models.